 Significant restrictions were imposed on the rights and functions of the opposition, as a result of which the ruling majority became uncontrollable.
 A striking example of this was the artificial reduction in the number of standing committees of the National Assembly, when the opposition was deprived of the right to chair the committee.

 In fact, a strong presidential power in Armenia is being replaced by the strong power of the prime minister, and the disproportionately strong power of one person is created under the guise of parliamentary control.
 Moreover, the powers vested in the new prime minister may outweigh the powers that the president currently has.
 To achieve this goal, a number of laws have been amended, which are not provided for by the RA Constitution.
-In essence, these amendments unconstitutional modify the Constitution, expanding the powers of the political majority and eliminating the last constitutional signs of compromise and balancing the ruling majority.
+In essence, the mentioned amendments unconstitutionally modify the Constitution of RA to enlarge the powers of the political majority while eliminating the minor opportunities of imposing checks and balances on the political majority.